 What about employee compensation during COVID-19?

-The national policy body – Safe Work Australia does not have a determining role regarding the coverage or eligibility of employees.
+The national policy body – Safe Work Australia, does not have a determining role regarding the coverage or eligibility of employees.

-The employee is covered by the compensation and benefit plans, either as an employee or a deemed worker even while working from home.
+The employee is covered by the compensation and benefit plans, either as an employee or a deemed worker, even while working from home.

 They are eligible for benefits and compensation if the injury, illness or disease arising out of, or in the course of, their employment.

-Compared to regular work-related injuries, it is difficult to prove that a COVID-19 was contracted during particular employment, establishing the time and place of contraction may be far more difficult.
+Compared to regular work-related injuries, it is difficult to prove that COVID-19 was contracted during particular employment, establishing the time and place of contraction may be far more difficult.

-Workers compensation authorities shall consider each claim on its merits, with regard to the empirical evidence and individual circumstances.
+Workers’ compensation authorities shall consider each claim on its merits with regard to the empirical evidence and individual circumstances.

-What are the responsibilities of an employer for workplace health and safety of employees working from home?
+What are the responsibilities of an employer for the workplace health and safety of employees working from home?

-In Australia, according to the model WHS all laws of workplace health and safety still apply to all businesses even when the staff is working from home.
+In Australia, according to the WHS model, all laws of workplace health and safety still apply to all businesses, even when the staff is working from home.

 Furthermore, the employee also has a responsibility to take all necessary and reasonable care for his or her health and safety.
 Employees should be compliant with any policy and procedures provided by the employer.